cheeze2000/cranberry/README.md

 # cranberry
-rewrite complete! the bot still responds with "pong!" every time someone says "ping"
+rewrite complete! the bot's prefix is now `c.` and it still responds with "pong!" every time someone says "c.ping"